 | Best for | Side sleepers who like foam | Hot sleepers, couples |

 The Leesa is the mattress you'd design if you asked 1,000 people what "comfortable" means.
-It's soft without being mushy.
+Soft without being mushy.
 You lie down, feel yourself sink about an inch, and your shoulders and hips get cushioned.
 It's predictable in the best way.
 If you've ever slept on a good hotel mattress and thought "I want this at home," Leesa gets you close at a reasonable price.

 The Purple is harder to describe because there's nothing else like it.
 The GelFlex Grid is a polymer grid with over 1,800 air channels.
 It collapses under your pressure points (shoulders, hips) while staying firm everywhere else.
 The sensation is less "sinking in" and more "being supported from below."
 Some people love it immediately.
 Others find it bizarre.
 There's no way to know which camp you're in without trying it.

 This is the clearest differentiator.
-The Purple grid has open channels that let air flow continuously under your body — it's genuinely one of the coolest mattresses you can buy.
+The Purple grid has open channels that let air flow continuously under your body.
+It's genuinely one of the coolest mattresses you can buy.
 I sleep warm, and the Purple never made me kick off the covers.

 Leesa, like most all-foam mattresses, traps heat.
 The top foam layer absorbs your body temperature and holds it.
 If you run cold, this might actually be a feature.
 If you run hot, it's a dealbreaker.